A board member's guide to managing an HOA pool

-The following are 10 quick tips to keep the HOA pool in good shape and a great community asset for years to come, courtesy of American Pool Enterprises, the largest swimming pool management company in the U.S.
+The following are 10 quick tips to keep HOA pools in good shape and a great community asset for years to come, courtesy of American Pool Enterprises, the largest swimming pool management company in the U.S.

 1. Determine your annual budget